 Investigate what you need.
 Each country is slightly different and often each state within those countries differ.
 Don’t skimp on insurance.

 5. Office with a view

 Networking is massive.
 But be aware there is a difference between networking and being a leech.
 Networking means introducing yourself to other industry professionals and helping out where you can.
 It often means sacrificing without want.
 It’s about building your reputation and your brand.
 There’s no easy way of doing this and it will take time.
-Attend networking meetings in your local area, meet other professionals for coffee when it’s suits them, work in with their schedule, attend functions or seminars, join professionally recognised organisations such as ASIS International, Protective Security Council, IPSA UK , ASIAL , ATAP, SPAAL or the International Protective Security Board .
+Attend networking meetings in your local area, meet other professionals for coffee when it suits them, work in with their schedule, and attend functions or seminars.
+Also, you can join professionally recognised organisations such as ASIS International, Protective Security Council, IPSA UK, ASIAL, ATAP, SPAAL or the International Protective Security Board.
 Be prepared to give a lot to networking.